-(2) Repurchase agreements and securities lending transactions are reported within Collateralized financing-Securities sold under agreements to repurchase and Collateralized financing-Securities loaned in the consolidated balance sheets, respectively.
+- (1) Includes ¥3,351 billion of U.S. government sponsored agency mortgage pass through securities and collateralized mortgage obligations. - (2) Repurchase agreements and securities lending transactions are reported within Collateralized financing-Securities sold under agreements to repurchase and Collateralized financing-Securities loaned in the consolidated balance sheets, respectively.
 Amounts reported for securities lending transactions also include transactions where Nomura lends securities and receives securities that can be sold or pledged as collateral.
-Nomura recognizes the securities received at fair value and a liability for the same amount, representing the obligation to return those securities.
+Nomura recognizes the securities.
 The liability is reported within Other liabilities in the consolidated balance sheets.
 The total gross recognized liabilities reported for repurchase agreements and securities lending transactions are consistent with the total gross balances reported in the offsetting disclosures above.